-Mick Wallace expected to top poll in Wexford constituency.
+Mick Wallace expected to top poll in Wexford constituency

-Internal polls conducted by four of the main political parties show that Independent TD Mick Wallace is expected to repeat his success of 2011 by topping the poll in the Wexford constituency.
-Paddy Power also expects Wallace to come out on top in Wexford, with the Irish bookmaker giving him odds of 1/40 to retain his seat.
+Internal polls from four of the main political parties show that Independent TD Mick Wallace is expected to top the poll in the Wexford constituency, repeating his success of 2011.

 Paddy Power favourites to be elected: